 This lake is the largest body of freshwater in North America and driving along you are offered fantastic views of the lake, streams, waterfalls, some wildlife and colorful rock cuts as you pass the rugged shoreline.
 We stopped overnight in Espanola, Ontario.

 Day 2 – It was another long days drive to Wawa, Ontario where we came upon the iconic Wawa Goose that overlooks Lake Superior.
 It is an all steel replica that was built-in 1960 to commemorate the completion of this section of the trans-Canada highway.
-Wawa is a Ojibwa Indian word for wild goose and this area is a busy fly-way for the magnificent migratory Canada goose.
+Wawa is a Ojibwa Indian word for a wild goose and this area is a busy fly way for the magnificent migratory Canada goose.

 We enjoyed some stops, rest breaks and treats as we made our way every westward.
-As we drove along the highway signs indicated that Moose were on the roads and a night hazard – that we found humorous.
+As we drove along the highway signs indicated that Moose maybe on the roads and a night hazard – that we found humorous.

 Day 3 – After an overnight stop we were onto White River that is claimed to be the coldest spot in Canada.
 At one of our stops the black flies were out in force and my daughter got her fair share of bits that needed ointment.
 We saw some deer running across the highway that thrilled everyone.